-As the term suggests, the deep relaxation meditations will help you calm your body and mind.
+As the term suggests, deep relaxation meditation will help you calm your body and mind.
 They generally use a body scan to relax each body part, and the soothing voice and background music help calm your thoughts.

 Lauren Ostrowski Fenton has a soft and relaxing voice.
 The dreamscape music pitch is well balanced with her voice.
 Her guided meditation has good positive affirmations that help improve self-esteem.

-4. Guided Sleep Meditation – The Happiness of Your Higher Consciousness (Kim Carmen Walsh – Paradigm Meditations) (33 min.)
+4. The Happiness of Your Higher Consciousness by Kim Carmen Walsh

 This recording by Kim Carmen Walsh is designed to help you recognize your own inner happiness.
-It then guides you into a deep and restorative sleep.
+It then guides you into a deep and restorative practice for improved sleep.

-5. Cultivate Self Love While You Sleep: Affirmations For Self-Love Sleep Meditation (Guided Meditations with Nicky Sutton) (2 hrs)
+5. Cultivate Self Love While You Sleep by Nicky Sutton

-This is a great meditation by Nicky Sutton.
+This is a great meditation for sleep by Nicky Sutton.
 The music alone is warm and loving.
 Combined with her soft voice, the self-love affirmations really touch your heart.

 The two frequencies in the meditations are meant to slow down your brain activity for deep sleep.
 As you may have guessed, you need to listen to these meditations with headphones in order to get the desired effect.

-Binaural beats have two more effects that benefit sleep: They raise sleep-promoting hormones.
-And they reduce pain that may be keeping you awake.
+Binaural beats have two more effects that benefit sleep: They raise sleep-promoting hormones, and they reduce the pain that may be keeping you awake.

-7. Guided Meditation for Sleep and Healing with Binaural Beats and 3D sounds (Meditation Vacation) (40 min.)
+7. Guided Meditation for Sleep and Healing by Meditation Vacation

-The scene of this meditation is the beach at night with bonfire.
-Along with the dreamscape music, you can hear the sounds of the waves, and the crackling of an open fire.
+The scene of this meditation is the beach at night with a bonfire.
+Along with the dreamscape music, you can hear the sounds of the waves and the crackling of an open fire.
 This meditation will promote healing while you sleep.

 Here is a meditation that boosts your self-esteem.
-It will help you overcome your fears, so you can develop greater inner strength.
+It will help you overcome your fears so that you can develop greater inner strength.
 The music is calm, the voice soothing, and the affirmations powerful.
-After a while, the voice fades out and the music helps you drift into a deep sleep.
+After a while, the voice fades out, and the music helps you drift into a deep sleep.

 This is a guided meditation that will help you calm your racing mind.
-The slow soothing voice forces your mind to follow the slower pace.
-As with the previous guided meditation, the voice fades away after a few minutes.
+The slow, soothing voice forces your mind to follow the slower pace.
+As with the previous guided meditations, the voice fades away after a few minutes.

-10. Guided Meditation for a Deep Peaceful and Calm Sleep (Meditation Vacation) (47 min.)
+10. Guided Meditation for a Deep Peaceful and Calm Sleep by Meditation Vacation

 This sleep meditation uses guided imagery to help calm your body and restless mind.
 The background music is slow and drifting.

-Guided meditations with hypnosis are an effective way to reprogram your subconscious mind for a desired way of thinking or behavior.
-When we’re in a deep state of relaxation, our mind is more receptive to new information.
-So during meditation, it is an excellent time to assimilate positive affirmations that can improve the quality of your life.
+Guided meditations with hypnosis are an effective way to reprogram your subconscious mind for the desired way of thinking or behaving.
+When we’re in a deep state of relaxation, our mind is more receptive to new information, so meditation is an excellent time to assimilate positive affirmations that can improve the quality of your life.

 These meditations will mainly help change your views about sleep.
 One is geared to facilitate healing, and another will help you deal with stress and anxiety.

-11. Deep Sleep Hypnosis for Mind Body Spirit Cleansing (Rain & Music for Guided Dreams Self-Healing) (Michael Sealey) (1 hr.
-30 min.)
+11. Deep Sleep Hypnosis for Mind Body Spirit Cleansing by Michael Sealey

-Michael Sealey is one of the more popular guided meditation artists on YouTube, and for good reasons.
-The recordings are high quality, and use a good balance of the different elements to achieve the desired effect.
+Michael Sealey is one of the more popular guided meditation artists on YouTube, and for good reason.
+The recordings are high quality and use a good balance of the different elements to achieve the desired effect.
 This guided meditation uses soft music and guided imagery to promote inner healing while you sleep.

-14. Sleep Hypnosis Meditation Female Voice – Guided Meditation Sleep (Soothing Music Relaxing) (3 hrs.)
+14. Sleep Hypnosis Meditation Female Voice by Soothing Music Relaxing

 Though not as popular as most other guided meditations, this one uses a female voice and hypnosis techniques to guide you into a deep sleep.
 Her voice is soft and soothing, and the music is a slow dreamscape that gives you a feeling of floating on air.

-15. Guided Meditation for Sleep.
-Hypnosis with Subconscious Programming To Fall Asleep (Guided Meditations with Nicky Sutton) (1 hr.
-16 min.)
+15. Hypnosis with Subconscious Programming To Fall Asleep by Nicky Sutton

 Here is another good meditation by Nicky Sutton.
 The first 18 minutes help you relax your body.
-Afterwards, the affirmations help reprogram your mind to go into a deep sleep.
+Afterward, the affirmations help reprogram your mind to go into a deep sleep.

 Unguided Relaxation Meditations

-Although this list of meditations is mainly of guided meditations for sleep, there are some excellent recordings of either just soothing music or sounds of nature, or a combination.
+Although this list of meditations is mainly of guided meditations for sleep, there are some excellent recordings of either just soothing music, sounds of nature, or a combination.
 Some nature sounds, such as ocean waves, are symbolic of relaxation.
-So when we hear those sounds, our subconscious mind will associate them with relaxation and sleep.
+When we hear those sounds, our subconscious mind will associate them with relaxation and sleep.

 These are the type that you may just want to play softly in the background while you go to sleep.

-17. Dreamscape Music for Relaxation and Sleep (Peaceful Productions Studio) (8 hrs.)
+17. Dreamscape Music for Relaxation and Sleep by Peaceful Productions Studio

-Another recording of soft dreamscape music.
-This one uses Delta waves, the same frequency of brainwaves during deep sleep.
+This is another recording of soft, dreamscape music.
+This one uses Delta waves, the same frequency of brainwaves you experience during deep sleep.

-18. Deep Sleep Music: Ocean Waves and Relaxing Music (Soothing Relaxation) (3 hrs.)
+18. Deep Sleep Music: Ocean Waves and Relaxing Music by Soothing Relaxation

-19. Gentle Night Rain Sounds for Relaxing Sleep (The Relaxed Guy) (3 hrs.)
+19. Gentle Night Rain Sounds for Relaxing Sleep by The Relaxed Guy

 Some people like the sound of rain to help them relax.
 This recording is nothing but gentle rain.

-20. Angelic Music with Affirmations for Sleeping & Healing (Jason Stephenson) (2 hrs)
+20. Angelic Music with Affirmations for Sleeping & Healing by Jason Stephenson

-This meditation is almost entirely heartwarming music with intermittent affirmations in a soft angelic voice.
+This guided sleep meditation is almost entirely heartwarming music with intermittent affirmations in a soft, angelic voice.

 If you have trouble sleeping at night, let not your heart be troubled.
-These guided meditations for sleep will help you slow your racing mind, and make sleep much easier.
-The best part about them is that you don’t have to do anything but just listen to them and relax.
+These guided meditations for sleep will help you slow your racing mind and make sleep much easier.
+The best part is that you don’t have to do anything but just listen to them and relax.

-Your sleep is important, not just so you feel better the next day, but also for your long-term health, and success in life.
-So, enjoy the meditations, and enjoy your life.
+Your sleep is important, not so that you feel better the next day but also for your long-term health and success in life.
+Enjoy these meditations, and enjoy your life.